SQream/sqream_docs/feature_guides/compression.rst

 However, smaller data types may compress better than larger types.

 For example, use the smallest numeric data type that will accommodate your data.
 Using ``BIGINT`` for data that fits in ``INT`` or ``SMALLINT`` can use more disk space and memory for query execution.

+Using ``FLOAT`` to store integers will reduce compression's effectiveness significantly.